Accommodation, renting and homelessness

 It lets them verify your rent details and update us when your rent changes.
 Talk to them to see if they use it.

 The Rent Deduction Scheme lets you pay your public housing rent straight from your Centrelink payments.
 You can arrange this with your state or territory housing authority.
 It’s a free service.

 Centrepay is a service that lets you pay bills and expenses as regular deductions from your Centrelink payments.
 It’s free and voluntary.
-You can use it to pay your rent and other regular bills, such as both of the following expenses:
+You can use it to pay your rent and other regular bills, such as child care and electricity.

 Help in a crisis